go0dm4n/capstone-coding-project/reflection.md

 There are a few bugs that seemingly happen at random
 - if you enter a room from above, theres a small chance the game crashes
-- In some runs, the shop doesn't work
 - Sometimes dodge rolling stops midair
 - Enemies can spawn with walls inside of them (i'm aware why this happens I just didn't bother fixing it)